Covid-19 Information Centre

-Masks are now mandatory for all visitors.
+Masks are now mandatory for all people coming to Hospital.
 Visitors must wear their own mask or face covering to the Hospital.
 Visitor restrictions are still in effect, so this would apply to individuals that have been deemed, by a physician or Nurse Manager, as an “essential care partner” (prior to visitation).

 The main entrance to the Hospital is locked for the night.
 PLEASE RING THE BUZZER to gain entry.
 A Nurse or Clerk will respond and they will conduct a screen.

 We still request that patients presenting to the ED contact the Nursing Department, prior to arrival at 727-3811– if it can be done safely.
 Of course, if you are experiencing a life threatening health issue, you do not need to call ahead.

 As the Emergency Isolation Centre is now in use, many community members have had questions!
 Please see the Q&A, for information about how the centre works and why it is an important support in our community.

 - As we continue to offer laboratory outpatient testing in a safe environment, we appreciate your understanding with our longer-than-usual wait times.
 To counter the impact COVID-19 is having on outpatient testing waits, we are taking measures such texting for appointments, streamlining our processes, and collaborating with our Family Health Team to offer testing at the clinic when possible.
 We have been keeping our Physicians and Nurse Practitioners informed so we can prioritize testing together.

 COVID-19 Assessment Centre

 - For further information on Assessment Centre visit here.